joseprsm/rexify/README.md

 [Kubeflow](https://github.com/kubeflow/pipelines) pipelines.

 In essence, Rexify adapts dynamically to your data, and outputs high-performing TensorFlow models that may be used wherever you want, independently of your data.
 Rexify also includes modules to deal with feature engineering as Scikit-Learn Transformers and Pipelines.

+With Rexify, users may easily train Recommender Systems models, just by specifying what their data looks like.
+Rexify also comes equipped with pre-built machine learning pipelines which can be used serverlessly.

+## What is Rexify?

+Rexify is a low-code personalization tool, that makes use of traditional machine learning frameworks, such as Scikit-Learn and TensorFlow, and Kubeflow to create scalable Recommender Systems workflows that anyone can use.

+### Who is it for?

+Rexify is a project that simplifies and standardizes the workflow of recommender systems.
+It is mostly geared towards people with little to no machine learning knowledge, that want to implement somewhat scalable Recommender Systems in their applications.

 ## Installation